Anthony's Pier 4: Winter Hill Gang murders

 In 1982, Brian Halloran and Michael Donahue were murdered in the restaurant's parking lot by Whitey Bulger and another associate of the Winter Hill Gang.
 In 2014, Anthony's Pier 4 having closed, this murder was recreated at the Porthole in Lynn, Massachusetts for the 2015 film Black Mass.

+Filming Location

+Norman Jewison's The Thomas Crown Affair, a 1968 film, was shot here for one of its dinner date scenes between Steve McQueen and Faye Dunaway.